Called to Be

 Believer’s Baptism by Immersion.
 While First Baptist receives into membership all Christians who have professed faith in Jesus Christ and have been baptized, by any method, as a sign of their faith, our normative practice for new believers is rooted in our Baptist heritage.
 In that tradition, baptism follows a voluntary profession of faith.
 Believer’s baptism is a symbol of the death and burial of the individual’s “old life” and the resurrection of the person to their “new life” bestowed through the grace of God through Jesus Christ.
 Consistent with the koiné Greek word on which the word “baptize” is based, baptism is performed by full immersion of the individual.

 Our church follows the church liturgical year of the Christian church, joining with Christians all over the world to mark the seasons of the year together.

-In our traditional worship service in the Sanctuary at 11:00 a.m. on Sundays, we walk together through most of Scripture following the lectionary and celebrate with Christians of many different denominations the seasons of Advent, Christmas, Epiphany, Lent, Easter, and Pentecost.
-Sanctuary worship here is what most would call “traditional” with hymns, an organ, and choir anthems.
+In our worship service in the Sanctuary at 11:00 a.m. on Sundays, we walk together through most of Scripture following the lectionary and celebrate with Christians of many different denominations the seasons of Advent, Christmas, Epiphany, Lent, Easter, and Pentecost.
+Sanctuary worship here has hymns, an organ, and choir anthems.
 Chosen with utmost care to remember the Scripture and the season, these parts of worship bring us together to learn and to praise God together.
 But the message and the company is always contemporary – we believe that our faith not only looks back to the past in the Bible, but forward into our community and our world.
 Church and worship happen not only in our beautiful sanctuary, but in the ways we live our lives in this world.